-Complete loss or severe change in voice lasting longer than a few days
+- Complete loss or severe change in voice lasts longer than a few days

 An otolaryngologist will obtain a thorough history of your voice issues and your general health.
 Occasionally a very small lighted flexible scope (flexible fiberoptic laryngoscope) may need to be passed through your nose (or in some cases, a rigid scope may be used which is placed in the back of your mouth) in order to view your vocal folds.